Shelagh-Lewins/twisted-threads-2/README.md

 The script will first load the environment variables from .env and then run Meteor.
 This avoids using settings.json and better simulates a production environment.

 # Features
-* Routing with react-router
+* Routing with react-router.
 * User authentication including account creation, login, logout, email validation, forgot password and reset password.
-Meteor Accounts and Email packages drive the back end.
+The Meteor Accounts and Email packages drive the back end.
 The UI is written in React and Redux.
-* Formik forms with client-side validation
+* Formik forms with client-side validation.
-* Styling with SCSS and Bootstrap
+* Styling with SCSS and Bootstrap.
 * Server-side pagination using react-paginate.
-* updeep to update deeply nested objects/arrays in the reducer
+* updeep to update deeply nested objects/arrays in the reducer.
-* Linting with eslint and sass-lint, based on the AirBnB configuration with react-app and meteor, plus a .eslintrc.json file for custom configuration
+* Linting with eslint and sass-lint, based on the AirBnB configuration with react-app and meteor, plus a .eslintrc.json file for custom configuration.